-Net loan and lease charge-offs were \$51.6 million or 0.94% of total average loans and leases in 2010, a decrease from \$87.7 million or 1.43% of total average loans and leases in 2009.
-Net loans and leases charged-off decreased in most of our commercial and consumer lending portfolios during 2010, with the exception of residential mortgages and home equity loans.
+Based on our ongoing assessment of credit quality of the loan and lease portfolio and the economic environment, our Allowance was \$147.4 million as of December 31, 2010 and \$143.7 million as of December 31, 2009.
+The ratio of the Allowance to total loans and leases outstanding was 2.76% as of December 31, 2010 compared to 2.49% as of December 31, 2009.
+The increase in the ratio of the Allowance to total loans and leases outstanding was primarily due to a decrease in outstanding loans and leases and the overall state of the economy in commercial and consumer lending portfolios during 2010, with the exception of residential mortgages and home equity loans.
 Commercial net charge-offs were \$16.3 million in 2010, a decrease of \$34.9 million from 2009.
 This decrease included \$14.9 million related to our construction lending portfolio and a \$13.5 million decrease related to our leveraged lease portfolio.
 Consumer net charge-offs were \$35.3 million in 2010, a decrease of \$1.2 million from 2009.
 This decrease was primarily in our automobile and other consumer loan portfolios, partially offset by increases in our residential mortgage and home equity portfolios.